 Loreto & Romano (2014, p. vii) describe WebRTC as a „new standard that lets browsers communicate in real time using a peer-to-peer architecture“.
 This is especially interesting because it enables developers to build real-time audio and video streaming applications without any external plugins or software.

-This chapter will give an overview of WebRTC, its API components and the essential elements necessary to set up a peer-to-peer connection.
-The history of WebRTC will be discussed as well as advantages and limitations of this technology, together with its current development status.
+This chapter gives an overview of WebRTC, its API components and the essential elements necessary to set up a peer-to-peer connection.
+The history of WebRTC is discussed as well as advantages and limitations of this technology, together with its current development status.

 Overview

-Loreto & Romano (2014, p. vii) imply that WebRTC joins together two technologically related fields, which were still considered separately in the past: Web development and telecommunication applications.
-This might stem from the mutlitude of facets that have to be considered in the telecommunication industry, while web development is a more self-contained environment.
+Loreto & Romano (2014, p. vii) imply that WebRTC joins together two technologically related fields, which have been considered separately in the past: Web development and telecommunication applications.
+This might stem from the multitude of facets that have to be considered in the telecommunication industry, while web development is a more self-contained environment.

 Architecture

 WebRTC is built on a C++ API for managing peer-to-peer connections.
 Web applications can interact with it through the web API, written in JavaScript.
 It is designed in a way that developers do not need to handle network transport, audio and video engines.
-The overall architecture is depicted in the figure below (cf. WebRTC Architecture n.d.).
+The overall architecture is displayed below in Figure 1 (cf. WebRTC Architecture n.d.).

 Figure 1: Overall WebRTC architecture